SchwabeDE/ros-maze/README.md

 ### Run the Project

-Instructions about how to run the project on your machine.
+Finally the instructions to run the project on your machine.

 #### Prepare Gazebo and Run the Project

-* Launch the simunlation environment gazebo, load a maze into gazebo and launch the project package (nv_171738_maze).
+* Launch the simulation environment gazebo, load a maze into gazebo and launch the project package (nv_171738_maze).

 ```
 roslaunch turtlebot_gazebo turtlebot_world.launch
 rosrun gazebo_ros spawn_model -file ~/catkin_ws/src/nv-171738_tier4/maze_practice/model.sdf -sdf -model -maze -x 16 -y 5